tpd1001/vtaccounts/README.md

 T drive folder: `T:\Clients\Folios-F221\` `ODT_Shared\Clients\Folios-F221\PAYE`
-Payslips: may.asfahani(at)btinternet(.)com
+Payslips: sales(at)folios???.com
 Send payslips by 20th, wait a few days, then do RTI Monthly RTI on or before last Tuesday in month
-Send P30 & Tax Summary immediatelt after you do the RTI NEST whenever we send payslips
+Send P30 & Tax Summary immediately after you do the RTI NEST whenever we send payslips

 ### CH Meats